October 7, 2022

 The old cliche says that "speed kills," but when it comes to software development, a lack of speed can turn out to be even more dangerous.

-Failing to ship products and product updates in a timely manner can frustrate customers, lead to cost overruns and ultimately cause a business to lose its competitive advantage.
+Failing to ship products and updates in a timely manner can frustrate customers, lead to cost overruns and ultimately cause a business to lose its competitive advantage.
 Even if you were first to market, you can quickly become an aging dinosaur if you can't keep up with changing conditions and demands.

 Time to market (TTM) is, broadly, the duration from an idea to a finished product.
 It's a critical metric in product development, measuring a company's agility and efficiency in transforming ideas into tangible, market-ready offerings.